docarray/docarray/docs/user_guide/intro.md

 pip install "docarray[full]"
 ```

-This will install the main dependencies of `DocArray` and will work will all the modalities supported.
+This will install the main dependencies of `DocArray` and will work will all the supported data modalities.

 !!! note